Welcome from the director

 Full-time graduate students are eligible to receive a bursary during a full or partial maternity, adoption or parental leave provided that they have been registered as full-time graduate students at Waterloo for at least two academic terms prior to the start of the leave.
 Part-time graduate students are eligible to receive a bursary during a full four-month maternity, adoption or parental leave provided that they have been registered as full- or part-time graduate students at Waterloo for at least two academic terms prior to the leave, and are receiving financial support (teaching assistantship, preceptorship, scholarship, or bursary) during the academic term preceding the leave.

 Guidelines can be found in the Birth and parental leave bursary form on the Graduate Studies Forms page, under the Awards/bursaries section.
-For additional bursary details see the Graduate Studies Parental Leave Bursary application page.
+For additional bursary details see the University of Waterloo Graduate Student Birth & Parental Leave Bursary page.
 Students are advised to consult the Assistant Director Graduate Financial Aid & Awards at an early stage in planning for a maternity, adoption or parental leave.
 Refer to the Graduate Studies - Our people page for current contact information.

 Policies on student grievance and academic disciplines